-PlayOnLinux is a graphical frontend to WINE which lets you play Windows based video games and Windows software such as Microsoft Office, Media Player, etc. on Linux.
+PlayOnLinux is a graphical frontend to WINE that lets you play Windows-based video games and Windows software such as Microsoft Office, Media Player, etc., on Linux.

-Even though it is based on WINE you will find it very easy to use as its graphical user interface makes it simple and easy.
-You can install it easily either from Ubuntu Software Center or by running following command in Terminal.
+Even though it is based on WINE, you will find it very easy to use as its graphical user interface makes it simple and easy.
+You can install it easily either from Ubuntu Software Center or by running the following command in Terminal.

-If you’re big fan of video games like Counter Strike: Global Offensive and Dota 2 then you must install steam on Ubuntu.
-Ever since Valve introduced Steam for Linux, gaming on Linux become real deal.
+If you’re a big fan of video games like Counter-Strike: Global Offensive and Dota 2, you must install steam on Ubuntu.
+Ever since Valve introduced Steam for Linux, gaming on Linux has become a real deal.

 Here’s my guide to install Steam on Ubuntu.

-VLC is all-rounder media player and most reliable one which can play any traditional or modern media files.
-It is one of the first things I install whenever I install new OS because I love listening to my favorite music while working.
+VLC is an all-rounder media player and the most reliable one that can play any traditional or modern media files.
+It is one of the first things I install whenever I install a new OS because I love listening to my favorite music while working.

 25. Install Skype

-Skype is a must have video calling application for those who have to do lot of video conference for the work.
+Skype is a must-have video calling application for those who have to do many video conferences for work.
 Skype is available for Linux and its distributions like Ubuntu as a Snap application.
 Apart from video and voice calling, desktop screen sharing is another notable feature of Skype.

 26. Install WordPress Desktop Client

-If you have to work around WordPress website or have your own WordPress website then you can manage it directly from WordPress Desktop Client which is available for Ubuntu.
+If you have to work around the WordPress website or have your own WordPress website, you can manage it directly from WordPress Desktop Client, which is available for Ubuntu.

 You can directly download and install it directly from Ubuntu Software Center.

-If you have to work till late in the light on computer then Ubuntu has dedicated night light mode to protect your eyes.
-Standard blue light is harmful for eyes, so go through following steps to set for period of hours or for sunset to sunrise automatically.
+If you have to work till late in the light on the computer, then Ubuntu has a dedicated night light mode to protect your eyes.
+Standard blue light is harmful to the eyes, so go through the following steps to set for hours or for sunset to sunrise automatically.

 28. Set Default Applications

-We generally have number of software for same purpose in our computers like Google Chrome, Mozilla Firefox for web browsing, multimedia apps for playing songs and videos, etc. Ubuntu lets you set default application for web, mail, calendar, music, video, etc.
+We generally have number of software for the same purpose on our computers like Google Chrome, Mozilla Firefox for web browsing, multimedia apps for playing songs and videos, etc. Ubuntu lets you set a default application for web, mail, calendar, music, video, etc.

 29. Install Timeshift

-Install the Timeshift by running following commands in Terminal one-by-one.
+Install the Timeshift by running the following commands in Terminal one by one.

 $ sudo apt-get update